oliveiraleo/RSSignal-LoRa/README.md

 - s6: Key reconciliation (encodes the data and generates the ecc bits) [RSSignal 5th step]
 - s7: Key reconciliation (reconciliates the data and ecc bits) [RSSignal 5th step]
 - s8: Privacy amplification [RSSignal 6th step]
-- auto-mode: TODO
-- key-eval: TODO
-- auto-key-eval: TODO
-- hash-benchmark: TODO

 \* Currently *not* implemented, please refer [to the FAQ](https://github.com/oliveiraleo/RSSignal-LoRa#q2-why-didnt-you-implement-the-frameworks-1st-step-probing).
 For an example on how it would be, please refer to that [other project](https://github.com/oliveiraleo/LoRaRSSIGrabber).

+#### Extra functionality

+- auto-mode: Executes the steps 3 - 8 automatically
+- prepare-key-eval: Executes the preprocess script to prepare data for the key evaluation
+- key-eval: Executes the key evaluation for a given file
+- auto-key-eval: Executes the key evaluation for a given range of data automatically
+- hash-benchmark: Executes the hash benchmark

 ## FAQ